 Reynaldo Dominguez, from Nicaragua, is a 2011 graduate of TIBI.
 He works with various churches in the region of Managua, including the KM 20 church, and the congregation in Leon not too far away.

-Jim Holway is a graduate of Freed Hardeman in Biblical studies, and has an Master of Religion from Harding Graduate School with an emphasis in Missions and New Testament.
+Jim Holway is a graduate of Freed-Hardeman in Biblical studies, and has a Master of Religion from Harding Graduate School with an emphasis in Missions and New Testament.
 He served 10 years in Buenos Aires, Argentina as a missionary.
 He has worked in various roles with churches in Alabama, Tennessee, and Florida.
 He has given classes, conferences, seminars and preached in Argentina, Cuba, Guyana, Jamaica, Mexico, El Salvador, Honduras, Nicaragua, Paraguay, Bolivia, Dominican Republic, Ecuador, and Belize, as well as in various U.S. cities.
 Currently he is the Field Coordinator with LAMP (Latin American Mission Project) in Miami, FL, and coaches church planters in Miami, Dallas, Argentina, Panama, and Guatemala.
 He is also a part-time minister of the Sunset Church of Christ in Miami, FL.

-Carlos Inglés, from El Salvador, has served by preaching, visiting, evangelizing and planting churches.
+Carlos Inglés Sanchez, from El Salvador, has served by preaching, visiting, evangelizing and planting churches.
 He graduated from Baxter Institute in Honduras, receiving a degree in Theology in 2002.
 He was a missionary to Bogotá, Colombia from 2003-2009.
 He holds a ThM and MDiv from Seminario Internacional de Miami, MINTS.
 Since 2011 he has lived in Houston and served as the Bilingual Minister of the Impact Church of Christ.